-- 1) Ontario Vital Statistics Act: Social work and social service work members of the College may serve as a guarantor on an application for an Ontario birth certificate.
-In accordance with the regulation made under the Ontario Vital Statistics Act, the member must be a member in good standing with the College.
-In addition the guarantor must be a Canadian citizen who has known the applicant personally for at least two years and is confident that the statements made by the applicant are true. - 2) Ontario Disability Support Program Act: Social work members of the College may complete the Activities of Daily Living Index in the Disability Determination Package.
+- 1) Ontario Vital Statistics Act: Social work and social service work College registrants may serve as a guarantor on an application for an Ontario birth certificate.
+In accordance with the regulation made under the Ontario Vital Statistics Act, the registrant must be in good standing with the College.
+In addition, the guarantor must be a Canadian citizen who has known the applicant personally for at least two years and is confident that the statements made by the applicant are true. - 2) Ontario Disability Support Program Act: Social work College registrants may complete the Activities of Daily Living Index in the Disability Determination Package.
 The Disability Determination Package is used to determine whether or not the applicant is a person with a disability as defined by the Ontario Disability Support Program Act.

-- 3) Health Care Consent Act: Social work members of the College may act as evaluators for the purpose of determining whether a person is capable with respect to his or her admission to a care facility and for the purpose of determining whether a person is capable with respect to apersonal assistance service. - 4) Substitute Decisions Act: Social work members of the College, who have successfully completed a training course for assessors, given or approved by the Attorney General, and are covered by professional liability insurance of not less than \$1,000,000 are qualified to do assessments of capacity. - 5) Psychotherapy Act: Bill 171, the Health System Improvements Act amends a number of acts including the Regulated Health Professions Act and includes the new Psychotherapy Act.
-By virtue of an amendment to the RHPA, members of the OCSWSSW are authorized to perform the controlled act of "treating by means of psychotherapy technique".
-When the controlled act is proclaimed, members of the OCSWSSW will be authorized to perform the controlled act.
-The College is in the process of determining the competencies required of its members to practise psychotherapy.
+- 3) Health Care Consent Act: Social work College registrants may act as evaluators for the purpose of determining whether a person is capable with respect to their admission to a care facility and for the purpose of determining whether a person is capable with respect to a personal assistance service. - 4) Substitute Decisions Act: Social work College registrants, who have successfully completed a training course for assessors, given or approved by the Attorney General, and are covered by professional liability insurance of not less than \$1,000,000 are qualified to do assessments of capacity. - 5) Psychotherapy Act: Bill 171, the Health System Improvements Act amends a number of acts including the Regulated Health Professions Act and includes the new Psychotherapy Act.
+By virtue of an amendment to the RHPA, registrants of the OCSWSSW are authorized to perform the controlled act of "treating by means of psychotherapy technique".
+When the controlled act is proclaimed, registrants of the OCSWSSW will be authorized to perform the controlled act.
+The College is in the process of determining the competencies required of its registrants to practise psychotherapy.